ultralytics/wave/README.md

 # Introduction

-This directory contains WAVE software developed by Ultralytics LLC.
+This directory contains software developed by Ultralytics LLC.
 For more information on Ultralytics projects please visit: http://www.ultralytics.com

 # WAVE

-The https://github.com/ultralytics/wave repo contains **WA**veform **V**ector **E**xploitation code, a new method for particle physics detector readout and reconstruction.
+The https://github.com/ultralytics/wave repo contains **WA**veform **V**ector **E**xploitation code, a new method for particle physics detector readout and reconstruction based on Machine Learning and Deep Neural Networks.

 # Requirements: